Yousef-8/Knowledge-Tracker/readme.md

 ##  Features
 ###  **Authentication**
 - Registeration and login
 - Secure hashing with bcrypt
 - Session-based authentication with cookies
-- Google OAuth login and registration
+- Google OAuth2 login and registration

 ### **Study Tracking**
 - A user can add a study topic
 - For each topic ,the user can add study logs that include time and resorces
-- View past topics and activity progress.
+- View past topics and activity progress
 - Fetched resources are stored
-- User can add more resources to existing topics.
+- User can add more resources to existing topics

 ### **Automatic Resource Fetching**
 When a user adds a topic, just with a click: